 My journey to document the update and remodel of our house on the bay near Grayton Beach, Florida began back in 2017.
-My husband and I had barely moved in and I had completed exactly three posts describing the renovations when the house burned.
-(You can read the entire story of The Night We Burned Bay Magnolia Down in the 2018 “Awaken” issue of Good Grit Magazine.)
+My husband and I had barely moved in and I had written three posts describing the renovations when the house burned.
+(You can read the entire story of The Night We Burned Bay Magnolia Down here.)
 Thankfully, nobody got hurt –and that’s really all that matters.

-I hope you will enjoy this journey and that it will give you something pretty to look at and some pretty funny stories to laugh at as well!
+I hope you will enjoy looking back on our journey and that you’ll stick around to catch up.
+Now that I’m firmly planted in The Linger Long-er Cottage I can commit to sharing more about our happy home with those of you who are interested.
+Hopefully it will give you something pretty to look at and some pretty funny stories to laugh at as well!

 If you are not one of the seven to twelve people who follow this blog regularly, you should know that I am currently sharing my attempt to revive a little thirty year old cottage by the bay near Grayton Beach, Florida…..